jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 5) Write a description of the requested change as follows(Please make changes based on the action type written in item 2) :
 - Changed :
   - Add README.md in repository
-  - Update ontent Item in README.md
+  - Update content Item in README.md
   - Refactory source for login method
   - Rename README.md to readme.md
   - Fix login error